winters24-tech/Data-Projects/README.md

 # Data Projects
-Projects created from different mentors and communities to build my skills!
+The projects were soleyly made using MySQL.
+These projects were created from different mentors or communities to build my skills!